Conflicts of Interest and Conflicts of Commitment

 Faculty, staff, and administrators in the schools, colleges, academic departments/programs, other administrative units, and central administration share the institution’s obligation to implement University policies and practices related to conflict of interest and conflict of commitment.
 In meeting this obligation, each of these groups has specific roles and responsibilities, as described below.

-- Rights and Responsibilities of Faculty Members and Staff Members
+Rights and Responsibilities of Faculty and Staff Members

-- Requirement to Disclose: All faculty members and staff members must disclose all actual or potential conflicts of interest or conflicts of commitment to his or her appropriate dean, director, or supervisor (or his or her designate) as potential conflicts arise or are identified.
-A staff member must disclose all actual or potential conflicts of interest or conflicts of commitment to his or her supervisor or to the designated conflict of interest officer in his or her unit.
-In addition, when sponsored research or technology transfer is involved, a faculty member must disclose actual or potential conflicts of interest or conflicts of commitment to the appropriate conflict of interest committee.
-A faculty or staff member must also provide additional relevant information concerning disclosed or undisclosed matters as may be requested by his or her supervising authority for the purpose of evaluating actual or potential conflicts of commitment or interest.
+- Requirement to Disclose: All faculty and staff members must disclose all actual or potential conflicts of interest or conflicts of commitment to their appropriate dean, director, designated conflict of interest officer in their unit, or supervisor (or designee) as potential conflicts arise or are identified.
+In addition, when sponsored funding or technology transfer is involved, a faculty or staff member must disclose actual or potential conflicts of interest or conflicts of commitment to the appropriate research conflict of interest committee (i.e., UMOR or MEDCOI).
+A faculty or staff member must also provide additional relevant information concerning disclosed or undisclosed matters as may be requested by their supervising authority, or the appropriate research conflict of interest committee, for the purpose of evaluating actual or potential conflicts of commitment or interest.
 All disclosures must be made promptly.

-- Prohibition Against Using Position or Influence for Personal Gain or Advancement: It is not acceptable for any University employee to use his or her official position or influence to further his or her personal gain or advancement, or that of family members or personal associates, at the expense of the University and against University policy.
+- Prohibition Against Using Position or Influence for Personal Gain or Advancement: It is not acceptable for any University employee to use their official position or influence to further their personal gain or advancement, or that of a family member or other personal associates, at the expense of the University and against University policy.

 - Knowledge of Policies and Procedures: Faculty and staff must know and abide by applicable University and unit policies and procedures.